 July 10 – Blueberries for Sal, Robert Mccloskey (Pick Blueberries Day)

 Here is an old-time classic you will find on many summer reading lists.
-When Sal falls behind her mom on blueberry hill, she follows the sound of noise in the bushes and ends up following a bear.
+When Sal falls behind her mom on a blueberry hill, she follows the noise in the bushes and ends up following a bear.
 Meanwhile, on the other side of the hill, Little Bear is following Sal’s mother.
 Both the bear cub and the little girl end up following the wrong mother.
 It’s hard to believe, but all the illustrations in the book are done in just one color—dark blueberry ink.

 This gorgeously illustrated picture book biography of E.B.
-White will help you discover the man behind those famous stories: his childhood surrounded by animals; his love of nature; his work for a New York magazine; and his marriage, children, and dream house in Maine.
+White will help you discover the man behind those famous stories: his childhood surrounded by animals; his love of nature; his work for a New York magazine; and his marriage, children, and a dream house in Maine.
 You’ll also learn how writing filled him with joy from an early age and how he came up with ideas for Stuart Little and Charlotte’s Web.
 The brown-ink-and-watercolor drawings are just stunning.

 July 12 – If You Spent a Day with Thoreau at Walden Pond, Robert Burleigh (Henry David Thoreau’s Birthday)

 When you live a busy life, it’s easy to switch into autopilot and forget to smell the roses.
-This kid-friendly biography of American philosopher and naturalist Henry David Thoreau is a great reminder to stop and listen, feel the sun on your skin, and “dream awake.”
+This kid-friendly biography of American philosopher and naturalist Henry David Thoreau is a great reminder to stop and feel the sun on your skin, and to “dream awake.”

 In this story, a fictional young boy knocks on Thoreau’s door early in the morning, and they spend the day enjoying the great outdoors.
 My kids said that they like this book because it’s about nature.
 I love it for the beautiful paintings filled with serenity and freedom.